-The Park is endowed with a diverse variety of attractions ranging from terrestrial wilderness to permanent glaciers on the mountain peaks.
+Furthermore, the Park is endowed with a varied variety of attractions ranging from terrestrial wilderness to permanent glaciers on the mountain peaks.

 Kibo, the highest peak (5,895m) on Mount Kilimanjaro, is covered by snow throughout the year despite being close to the equator.
-Conquering this peak is an adventure of a lifetime.
+However, conquering this peak is an adventure of a lifetime.

-Montane Forest – A wide band of exceptionally beautiful montane forest encircles the whole of Kilimanjaro from about 1800 –2800m.
+Furthermore, a wide band of exceptionally beautiful montane forest encircles the whole of Kilimanjaro from about 1800 –2800m.
 The forest zone is worth a visit even if you are not climbing to the peaks.
-Marangu nature trails is particular taking you through this forest belt which supports several plant species, including endemic plants like Impatiens kilimanjari.
+While, Marangu nature trails is particular taking you through this forest belt which supports several plant species, including endemic plants like Impatiens Kilimanjaro.

-Zonation of Vegetation -Five eco-climatic zones take you to the equivalent of a trip from the equator to the arctic in a brief tour.
-As one climb Kilimanjaro, vegetation and weather changes in response to the changing elevation from montane forest, heath and moorland, alpine desert and the summit zone (arctic).
-The mountain peak is covered by snow all year-round
+Nevertheless, five eco-climatic zones take you to the equivalent of a trip from the equator to the arctic in a brief tour.
+Furthermore, as one climb Kilimanjaro, vegetation and weather changes in response to the changing elevation from montane forest, heath and moorland, alpine desert and the summit zone (arctic).
+While, the mountain peak is covered by snow all year-round

-Kifinika Cultural Site – This is a site along Marangu route that is sacred by the local Chagga people.
-Historically, the site was used for cultural rituals.
+This is a site along Marangu route that is sacred by the local Chagga people and historically, the site was used for cultural rituals of birds and animals.

-Birds and Animals – The park harbors a total number of 140 species of mammals; 7 primates, 25 carnivores, 25 antelopes, 24 species of bat and 179 bird species
+While, the park harbors a total number of 140 types of mammals; 7 animals, 25 carnivores, 25 antelopes, 24 types of bat and 179 bird types

 Activities for non-summit bound climbers include: